 Changing the world one girl at a timeAs did many teens in the late 1960s, I left home to change the world.
 And, as a baby boomer parent in the `80s and `90s, I learned the best way to affect change is a few young minds at a time.
 For many years I headed an after-school enrichment program.
 Part of it involved an “American Girls” class to foster an appreciation of “girls’ history,” and this showed me the shortcomings of current approach to teaching Kentucky history in grade school.
 That's when I began to envision a series of books that would explore Kentucky history in the same way American Girls books address American history and heritage.
 I also helped shepherd a Girl Scout troop from grades 1 through 8, encouraging these 20 girls to explore creative life plans.
 Later, I helped girls realize their potential as a high school mathematics tutor and maintained my certification as coach and judge of the Kentucky Governor’s Cup academic competition even after my daughter had moved on. |

 Advocating women's rights and equalityAfter pulling myself up by my own Earth Shoe strings to become a working professional, I attended one of the first women’s studies classes ever offered at the University of Iowa.
 Later, I was one of the first female radio news anchors in Lexington, Kentucky, starting behind the microphone of the mighty WVLK in 1974.
-Nowhere was my championing of women more evident than in the raising of my daughter (now 24) in a staunchly conservative neighborhood and parochial schools.
+Nowhere was my championing of women more evident than in the raising of my daughter (now 25) in a staunchly conservative neighborhood and parochial schools.
 As an active parent, PTA officer, event organizer and homeroom Mom I constantly challenged teachers and administrators to think beyond the limits of what-has-always-been.
-I joke that the schools’ file on me is probably as thick as the one for my daughter when she progressed through Northern Kentucky grade school and an all-girls Catholic high school. |
+I joke that the schools’ file on me is probably as thick as the one on my daughter's progress through grade school and high school. |

 Still dreaming and living the dreamMy fingers frequently wander from the keyboard – to snip from my herb garden, hand quilt a bedcover for a family occasion, strum my dulcimer on the deck, or bake a loaf of fresh bread.
 I’ve been on the creative team that produced and recorded CDs for the Hills of Kentucky Dulcimers, an officer of the Licking Valley Quilt Guild, and chair of Northern Kentucky's National Quilting Day celebration.
 I currently run a home business selling hand-sewn items and note cards featuring my photography.
-Now 59, I'm living and loving the dream I’ve had since I was 15 – to be a book writer. |
+I'm in my sixties now, but I'm still living and loving the dream I’ve had since I was 15 – to be a book writer. |

 I have to thank my Iowa roots for never questioning that I could do anything I choose.
 Growing up in a small town in the southeastern part of that state, we were surrounded by farmers.
 Women were absolutely equal partners in every aspect of the home, business and community.
 In sports, the girls’ high school basketball tournaments attracted infinitely more attention than the boys’ did.